**Note: Johnston County Hams is closed, but Lady Edison products are still available**

 A Savory Product.
 A Sustainable Idea.

 Lady Edison is a labor of love and a product whose quality is based on patience and time.
-Sam uses his contacts as a barbeque restaurant owner to partner with hog farmers that sustainably raise hogs and are members of the North Carolina Natural Hog Growers Association.
+Sam uses his contacts as a barbecue restaurant owner to partner with hog farmers that sustainably raise hogs and are members of the North Carolina Natural Hog Growers Association.
 This means that the pigs are raised on open pastures without the use of antibiotics or added hormones.
 The reason the partnership works so well is that every part of the pig is utilized.
 Hogs are purchased whole by Sam and then processed at Acre Station Meat Farm (locally owned and operated in the eastern part of the state).
-Sam then takes the bacon, barbeque, and other useful parts for his restaurant, while Rufus takes the hams to his ham shop in Johnston County to start the process of making Lady Edison.
+Sam then takes the bacon, barbecue, and other useful parts for his restaurant, while Rufus takes the hams to his ham shop in Johnston County to start the process of making Lady Edison.
 Before I discuss the process, it may be helpful to explain to those not in-the-know that pork curing is also called putting-up or hanging hams.
 This is because the curing process demands that hams are literally hung in the air to cure.

 According to Sam and Rufus the process involves the hams being hand rubbed with a dry blend of sea salt and sugar... and held at near freezing temperatures for 40 days.
 These “winter days” allow the cure to penetrate the meat as it extracts moisture.
 The hams are then rinsed and hung at spring-like temperatures with a “steady breeze” that facilitates the equal penetration of salt throughout the ham and removes excess moisture.
 Next, the hams are hung in the smokehouse and exposed to a light hickory smoke—imparting signature flavor before the final aging process begins.
 This final stage of maturation occurs in a warm and semi-humid aging room where the hams hang over hickory sawdust.
 It's these conditions under which the ham really comes into its own.